EthoIRL/extractdb/README.md

 This is not a traditional kv-store, as it does not use any form of keys.

 # Guarantees.
-- Fetching is guaranteed persistent FIFO
+- Fetching is guaranteed however out-of-order (Not FIFO/FILO)
 - Fetching & Pushing is thread-safe

 [//]: # (- Removing from permanent store is possible but heavily degraded during fetch/push operations.)